 In this role, I learned to be a good engineering leader.
 I focused on the fundamentals: developer environments & happiness, testing & SQA, lab infrastructure, build environments, release management, install automation, service orchestration, telemetry, logging, observability, graphing/plotting/trending, alerting, playbooks, and incident management (obviously not an exhaustive list).

 I also learned how to partner effectively with sales and services leaders.
-I turned around a perception that engineering was always "Doctor No." They could see I was genuinely focused on the needs of our customers, was positively oriented and offering alternative solutions that could get us to "Yes" during times of conflict or disagreement.
+We moved away from the perception that Engineering was always "Doctor No." The general approach was to genuinely focus on the needs of our customers, be positively oriented, and offer alternative solutions that could get us to "Yes" during times of conflict or disagreement.